wking/swc-boot-camps/Workflow.md

 This gives a starting point for developing your boot camp.

-    -o--o--o--o--o    swc/master    (same as local master)
+    -o---o---o---o      swc/master    (same as local master)
+      \           \
-      \-o--o      \   swc/git-wtk
+       o---o       \    swc/git-wtk
+            \       \
-            \------o  2012-12-my-camp
+             `-------M  2012-12-my-camp

     Figure 2: Graph of commits for the beginning of the 2012-12-my-camp branch.
 Time increases to the right.
 Commits are marked with “o”.
 ASCII art connects child commits with their parents.
-The merge of a well-maintained feature branch should be painless.
+The merge of a well-maintained feature branch (marked with an “M”) should be painless.

 Developing boot camp content
 ============================